 Giving respect to decision makers is critical; be they a judge, a tribunal member or a peer.
 Remember the decision maker has the power, not you, and not your client.
 Never forget that for a second.
 One sees on some occasions witnessed advocates and or their clients that do not afford an appropriate level of respect; such disposition has serious limitations.

 Furthermore, it pays to be courteous to one’s opponent as this is conducive to the building of professional rapport amongst advocates which makes the task of negotiation much easier.
 It is not unusual for prosecutors to say that the respondent has been very cooperative and this can be one of the considerations that the decision maker has regard to prior to the conclusion of their deliberations and handing down of censure.

 One of the most common censures is the handing down of a fine.
 It is important to be on top of the client’s financial position and if the client has dependants, mortgages and the like, then one should with the client’s permission, impress upon the decision maker that a high fine may not be commensurate with the gravity of the offence and could have a very deleterious impact upon the respondent.

 Lovegrove & Cotton: Leaders in building practitioner representation

 Lovegrove & Cotton are experts in construction law and building practitioner representation in Melbourne, Sydney, the ACT and Queensland.
-Kim Lovegrove RML, FAIB is co-author of leading text, “Disciplinary Hearings and Advocacy”.
-Justin Cotton has represented building practitioners and building surveyors successfully for nearly fifteen years and has established leading precedence in a number of Australian tribunals.
+Professor Kim Lovegrove MSE RML is co-author of leading text, “Disciplinary Hearings and Advocacy”.
+Justin Cotton has represented building practitioners and building surveyors successfully for over fifteen years and has established leading precedence in a number of Australian tribunals.
 If the reader knows of anybody who needs legal representation in this complex and gravity-laden area, feel free to contact us via our website or by emailing firstname.lastname@example.org.